Snoid: Publication history

 Crumb created the Snoid in his sketchbook in the winter of 1965/1966; the character first appeared in print in the Philadelphia underground newspaper Yarrowstalks #2 (July 1967).
 After more strips published in underground papers the East Village Other and the Chicago Seed, the Snoid's first true comics appearance was in Snatch Comics #2 (Apex Novelties, Jan.
 1969), and from 1969 until 1973 he appeared in many Crumb comics, including Zap Comix, Motor City Comics, Home Grown Funnies, Your Hytone Comics, Big Ass Comics, Mr. Natural, and Black and White Comics.

 The character was satirized by cartoonist Daniel Clyne as "Doctor Frigmund Snoid" in Bijou Funnies #4 (The Print Mint, 1970), in the story "Dr. Lum Bago" (where he appeared alongside the "shared" underground character Projunior).

-The character finally appeared in his own title in Snoid Comics (Kitchen Sink Press, [Dec.]
+The character finally appeared in his own one-shot title in Snoid Comics (Kitchen Sink Press, [Dec.]
 1979), which featured six new stories; it was also his last major appearance.
+(Snoid Comics #1 also reprinted the celebrated Crumb strip, "A Short History of America" — which does not feature the Snoid.)

 Many of the Snoid's adventures were collected in April 1998 in The Complete Crumb Comics #13 - "The Season of the Snoid", published by Fantagraphics.
 His stories have been translated into German, French, Dutch, and Swedish.